 Is it bad form to give your surgeon the middle finger?

 “Yeah, yeah, my husband told me.
-It’s where your body filters fat.”
+It’s where your body filters fat, or something.”

 I must have looked really forlorn because she patted my knee reassuringly.
 “We’ll get to that when we come to it.
 For now though–and by “for now,” I mean the next four weeks–you are on a strict low-fat diet.
 Really strict.
 No fried foods, no creamy foods, no cheesy foods, no bacon, no sauces, limited dairy.”